edipizarro/batch_processing_backup/README_parquet_to_psql.md

 Is very important that the names of the folders coincide with the names of the tables in the database.

-For example if you want to put a parquet o some parquets into a PostgreSQL db with two tables named "table1" and "table2" you have to put the parquets in the following structure:
+For example if you want to put a parquet or some parquets into a PostgreSQL db with two tables named "table1" and "table2" you have to put the parquets in the following structure:

 ```
 /path/to/parquets